-A precise moment timed with the speed and direction of the wind.
-When the chute fills with air and you become nature’s string puppet.
+A precise moment timed with the speed and direction of the wind when the chute fills with air and you become nature’s string puppet.

 We headed straight out into the fresh window of valley air, the weight of our final steps into nothingness expanding our parachute to full, floating flight mode.

 I was being driven towards the village of Mellau when I saw the colourful parachutes hovering above the valley basin.
 I knew there and then that there would be no better way than to see this region of beautiful timber villages and alpine trails from a much higher vantage point than my usual mountain cravings.

 There’s a healing power to the peacefulness of the skies, and for 20 minutes you are within the realms of nature in its purest form – untouched, silent and free.
-If it wasn’t satisfying enough from the ground, taking to the skies by paragliding in Austria is certainly a way to see a huge patch of it in all its natural magnificence.
+If it wasn’t satisfying enough from the ground, taking to the skies by paragliding is certainly a way to see a huge patch of Austria it in all its natural magnificence.

-Booking Paragliding in Austria – Vorarlberg Flying School
+Booking Tandem Paragliding in Austria

 - A 15-20 minute tandem flight costs €130 and includes the costs of the cable car and all equipment needed, such as the helmet and harness.
-You will take a flight with a state certified pilot and receive a certificate at the end of your flight.
+You will take a flight with a state-certified pilot and receive a certificate at the end of your flight.

-- Paragliding in Austria has never been easier, due to having th ideal flying conditions in specific areas.
+Paragliding in Austria has never been easier, due to having the ideal flying conditions in specific areas.
 The Bregenzerwald region of Vorarlberg has two flying areas (Niedere, which is close to Bezau-Andelsbuch, and Diedamskopf, close to Au-Schoppernau).
 I flew in the latter area, although both are known for their pleasant thermal currents.